 Finding the Best Places to Retire Since 2006!

-Quiet Port St. Lucie (population 182,000) sits between the St. Lucie River and the Indian River Lagoon on the southeastern Florida coast.
+Quiet Port St. Lucie (population 198,000) sits between the St. Lucie River and the Indian River Lagoon on the southeastern Florida coast.
 It started in the mid-1950s as a planned retirement development and for much of its history was just a sleepy suburb.
 It was "discovered" in the 1990s and became one of the fastest growing cities in the nation.
-Then the housing market bubble burst in 2007/2008, and Port St. Lucie's foreclosure rate became one of the highest in the country.

 The east side of the city has established, non-gated neighborhoods with concrete block and modest Mediterranean style ranch ramblers.
 On the city's southern end, Sandpiper Bay Club Med attracts tourists from around the world.

 Tradition's village center essentially serves as the city's downtown.
 It has shops and mostly national chain restaurants.
 Otherwise, strip malls, including Town Center at St. Lucie West, are scattered here and there.
 In general, Port St. Lucie is a little non-descript.
-It also sprawls, but a new bridge over the St. Lucie River is under construction and should help tie the city together, easing traffic congestion.
+It also sprawls, but the new Crosstown Parkway Bridge has help tie the city together and eased traffic congestion.

 This part of Florida is known for its golf, and the PGA Village has been recognized as one of the "75 Best Golf Resorts in North America" by Golf Digest.
 The PGA Learning Center draws golfers from across the nation.
 A dozen other golf courses are within a short drive.
 The city is also the spring training headquarters of Major League Baseball's New York Mets.